Kosha Engler is an award-winning actress and voice artist based in London.

 I moved to London in 2005 from Baltimore, Maryland to marry a British guy.
 We now have two boys.

-In 2018 I appeared in Victoria season 2 (ITV/PBS Masterpiece).
-I recently teamed up with my father-in-law Gyles Brandreth, my husband Benet Brandreth to play Gertrude, Ophelia, Rosencrantz and Horatio in an exciting three-person Hamlet directed by Simon Evans and David Aula at the Park Theatre.
-A few years ago I earned a Best Actress Nomination from the Manchester Evening News Theatre Awards for Oleanna directed by Iqbal Khan.
-I also played Pat Collins opposite Andrew Lincoln in the Emmy-nominated Moonshot: The Flight of Apollo 11.
+I've just completed filming for a major Warner Bros. feature film and earlier this year I appeared in Victoria season 2 (ITV/PBS Masterpiece).
+Last year I teamed up with my father-in-law Gyles Brandreth and my husband Benet Brandreth to play Gertrude, Ophelia, Rosencrantz and Horatio in an experimental three-person Hamlet directed by Simon Evans and David Aula at the Park Theatre.
+I earned a Best Actress Nomination from the Manchester Evening News Theatre Awards for Oleanna directed by Iqbal Khan.
+I also played Pat Collins opposite Andrew Lincoln in the Emmy-nominated Moonshot: The Flight of Apollo 11 (ITV/History Channel).